StarpTech/k-andy/README.md

 ## Cluster access

-`terraform apply` will copy the kubeconfig from the server to your current working directory.
+`terraform apply` will copy the kubeconfig from the master server to your current working directory.
 The file `kubeconfig.yaml` is created.
 Run:

 ```sh
 KUBECONFIG=kubeconfig.yaml kubectl get node